 “Cui had seen in a newspaper about me turning down Playboy and thought that was quite interesting.
 We met and then she had cast me as one of the leads in Chinese Chocolate.
 I play a lesbian, but it’s very much an art film than a commercial one.
 It’s been screened at a few film festivals including the 1996 Berlin Film Festival, but it hasn’t had much of a mainstream release.”

 This would explain why Jing never thought about casting her in LGBT-themed thrillers such as Her Name is Cat and Naked Weapon.
 Then again, Fennie Yuen (袁潔瑩) rejected the chance to play Baby in Naked Killer despite being bisexual.
 Cherie Chung was a bi actress who missed out on being in CAT.
 III movies such as those produced by Jing (who directed her in three of his Shaw Brothers movies).
 It’s an irony that worked against his favour that he never thought about casting Winnie Lau (劉小慧) to play Baby.
 He didn’t even think about choosing Vivian Chan (陳德容) to play Princess.
 Both were in a II-rated lesbian drama titled The Twin Bracelets (1991).

 Following on from that, Vivian was cast in three of his 1992 movies – Casino Tycoon II, Royal Tramp and Royal Tramp II.
-As for Winnie, she would eventually be cast in two of his 1993 movies: Legend of the Liquid Sword and Future Cops – both featured Aaron Kwok (郭富城) in protagonistic roles.
+As for Winnie, she would eventually be cast in two of his 1993 movies: Legend of the Liquid Sword and Future Cops – both showcased Aaron Kwok (郭富城) in protagonistic roles.
 It’s also surprising that Jing did not bankroll a Cat.
 III equivalent to Charlie’s Angels with Charlie Cho Cha-Lee (曹查理) playing Charlie or Charlie Yeung (楊采妮) playing the female Charlie.
 It’s more surprising that Diana wasn’t cast in more international productions given that Chinese Chocolate won awards at the Palm Springs and Tokyo film festivals.